cs6006/cs6006.github.io/content/blog/second.md

     In fact, it was the smallest number OCaml can handle.

-    We have clever ways of checking for overflow, but here's the thing: arithmetic accompanied by a special check for overflow is meaningfully more expensive than a plain arithmetic.
+    We have clever ways of checking for overflow, but here's the thing: arithmetic accompanied by a special check for overflow is meaningfully more expensive than plain arithmetic.
     We want to run these special checks judiciously.
     As an analogy, consider a person who gives their car a 75-minute inspection every morning before driving ten minutes to work.
     They'll be safe, but they'll also be late.